ChuloAI/oasis/vscode-extension/oasis/README.md

-# pydex README
+# oasis README

-A small plugin that is built on top of the OpenAI's Codex API private beta to add a few helper commands for Python programs.
+A small plugin that is built on top text-generation-web-ui API.

 ## Features